google/codeworld/web/help/GuideUnit1.md

 and y distances from there.
 As you define your own pictures, it's a good idea to continue doing the same thing.

-For example, if you wanted a circle representing the sun in the top left corner of the screen.
-First, you could look at the horizontal number line, and see that negative numbers are used to move a shape to the left.
+For example, suppose you wanted a circle representing the sun in the top left corner of the screen.
+First, you could look at the *x* *axis*, and see that negative numbers are used to move a shape to the left.
 You might pick -5, which is five units left on the screen.
-Next, you could look at the vertical number line, and see that positive numbers are used to move an object up.
+Next, you could look at the *y* *axis*, and see that positive numbers are used to move an object up.
 You might pick 7, which is most of the way to the top of the screen.

 The expression describing a picture of the sun in the right place is now